renjmindy/dsc-mod-2-project-v2-1-onl01-dtsc-ft-052620/README.md

     * house age : age vs. price

       - latitude

+      Houses located **northern of Seattle** are younger.
+Newer houses are likely to attract higher condition credit and greater evaluation grade, so that they are more pricey.
+Moreover, owing to growing population with more and more business migration into Seattle with years, the need of building more houses for the younger generation increases, accordingly.
+These newer houses were built toward northern and eastern directions of away from Seattle.

       ![EDAQ1](./image/mod2_EDAQ1-p7.png)

+      Houses located **eastern of Seattle** are younger.

       - longitude
       ![EDAQ1](./image/mod2_EDAQ1-p8.png)

     * house age : age vs. interior area

       - latitude

       ![EDAQ1](./image/mod2_EDAQ1-p9.png)

       - longitude

       ![EDAQ1](./image/mod2_EDAQ1-p10.png)

 ### Analysis: